 The amount of radioactive tracer in the thyroid gland is normal.
 An RAIU test measures the amount of tracer taken up by the thyroid gland at certain times after the tracer is given.
 The measured amount of radioactive tracer in the thyroid gland at each one of these times is at normal levels.

 The test shows either more or less uptake of tracer than normal in the thyroid gland.
-The uptake may be even or uneven.
 If hyperthyroidism is present, abnormal test results may mean certain conditions are present.

 Reasons you may not be able to have the test or why the results may not be helpful include:

 - Eating foods with iodine, such as shellfish, iodized salt, or kelp.

 - Having other tests using contrast materials in the past 4 weeks.

 - Blood tests may be done before a radioactive iodine uptake (RAIU) to measure the amount of thyroid hormones (TSH, T3, and T4) in your blood.